jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-38.md

 of the general we can determine with certainty the particular that arises.
-If, for example, I know the laws of the triangle in general, I can then also tell what must be the properties of the triangle laid before me; and what holds good of all mammals, for example, that they have double ventricles of the heart, exactly seven cer- vical vertebræ, lungs, diaphragm, bladder, five senses, &c., I can also assert of the strange bat which has just been caught, before dissecting it.
-But not so in history, where the general is no objec- tive general of the conception, but merely a subjective general of my knowledge, which can only be called general inasmuch as it is superficial.
+If, for example, I know the laws of the triangle in general, I can then also tell what must be the properties of the triangle laid before me; and what holds good of all mammals, for example, that they have double ventricles of the heart, exactly seven cervical vertebræ, lungs, diaphragm, bladder, five senses, &c., I can also assert of the strange bat which has just been caught, before dissecting it.
+But not so in history, where the general is no objective general of the conception, but merely a subjective general of my knowledge, which can only be called general inasmuch as it is superficial.
 Therefore I may always know in general of the Thirty Years' War that it was a religious war, waged in the